 Multiflora petunias have a more compact growth habit than grandifloras.
 The flowers are smaller, about two inches in diameter, but more prolific, and they hold up better against rain.
 There is also a wide range of colors.
 Because of their mounding habit, multiflora petunias are a better choice for garden beds than grandifloras and they work very well in containers.

 There are also hybrids of grandiflora and multiflora petunias, which share qualities of both types.
-A whole new category was created to describe them, the Floribundas.
-The floribunda "Madness" series that was introduced in the 1970s had grandiflora sized flowers and multiflora weather tolerance.
+A whole new category was created to describe them, known as the floribundas.
+The floribunda Madness series that was introduced in the 1970s had grandiflora-sized flowers and multiflora weather tolerance.
 Today you can find floridbunda petunias with either small or large flowers.

 03 of 06

-The Wave series created quite a stir when first introduced and they just keep improving.
+The wave series created quite a stir when first introduced and the flowers just keep improving.
 Wave petunias grow only six inches tall but can spread to four feet.
-That feature would be enough to make them worth growing, but Wave petunias also do not need deadheading.
+That feature would be enough to make them worth growing, but wave petunias also do not need deadheading.
 On the downside, they do wear out in the hottest part of the summer.
-Prolonged heat diminishes flowering in Wave petunias, but a little pruning will usually revive them.
+Prolonged heat diminishes flowering in wave petunias, but a little pruning will usually revive them.
 Wave petunias make wonderful groundcovers and trailers for containers.
 There is also a Tidal Wave series, which tends to stay a bit more upright.

 04 of 06